thingsboard/thingsboard.github.io/docs/user-guide/mqtt-over-ssl.md

 After these values are set, launch or restart your ThingsBoard server.

 ### Example of configuration
-The next combination of the keygen.properties example was used to generate a proper .jks and .pem in a case of the ThingsBoard uses the next default thingsboard.conf enchantments
+The next combination of the **keygen.properties** example was used to generate a proper .jks and .pem in a case of the ThingsBoard uses the next default **thingsboard.conf** with the enchantments being specified below.
+This example is based on the default ThingsBoard installation of the **2.5 version**.

+**thingsboard.conf:**
 ```bash
 ...
 export MQTT_SSL_ENABLED=true